MicrosoftDocs/bot-docs/articles/bot-service-design-pattern-knowledge-base.md

 2. Call LUIS first, and if no intent meets a specific threshold score, i.e., "None" intent is triggered, then call QnA Maker.
 Alternatively, create a LUIS intent for QnA Maker, feeding your LUIS model with example QnA questions that map to "QnAIntent."
 3. Call QnA Maker first, and if no answer meets a specific threshold score, then call LUIS.

-The Bot Framework SDK provide built-in support for LUIS and QnA Maker.
+The Bot Framework SDK provides built-in support for LUIS and QnA Maker.
 This enables you to trigger dialogs or automatically answer questions using LUIS and/or QnA Maker without having to implement custom calls to either tool.
 See how to [Use multiple LUIS and QnA models with Orchestrator](v4sdk/bot-builder-tutorial-orchestrator.md) for more information.

 > [!TIP]
 > When implementing a combination of LUIS, QnA Maker, and/or Azure Search,